 This award is intended for junior faculty who meet the criteria for Early Stage Investigator, as defined by the National Institutes of Health (NIH).
 Note, those who have received substantial NIH research awards, such as being a PI on an R01, P01, or U01, are not Early Stage Investigators, according to NIH criteria.
 A list of NIH grants that a PI can hold and still be considered an Early Stage Investigator.

 For the 2023-24 cycle, the program will focus on Breast, Bladder, and Lung cancer.

 In addition, applicants must meet the following requirements:

-- Hold an MD, PhD, or equivalent degree at time of award
+- MD, PhD, or equivalent degree at the time of award

-- Be within 7 years of a faculty appointment in association with a research institution in the United States at the time of application
+- Received an initial faculty appointment within the last 7 years in association with a research institution in the United States at the time of application

 - Have a strong career interest in Oncology Solid Tumors

-- Have a research mentor with extensive experience in the field of Oncology Solid Tumors
+- Have a research mentor with extensive experience in their field (co-mentorship is accepted)

 - Be able to devote at least 30% of professional time to research for the next two years (versus administrative, patient care, or teaching responsibilities)